Published on Sep 23, 2015 and last reviewed on Jul 27, 2022 - 4 min read

-Maybe you are stressed and already busy in a fix of life's untiring tasks.
-There is a lot of lacking behind when you look at your schedule and calendar is always showing you dates ahead of what you are expecting.
-Who will have time to sleep enough in these moments of life.
-Many of us think this will be a waste of time is spent on sleeping.
+Almost everyone is stressed and already busy with a fix of life's untiring tasks.
+There is a lot of lacking behind when we look at our schedule and the calendar is always showing us dates ahead of what we are expecting.
+Who will have time to sleep enough in these moments of life?
+Many of us think it to be a waste of time if spent on sleeping.

 We forget in the hustle and bustle of modern life that keeping a balance in the sleep-wake cycle will make us more attentive and the work done will be more fruitful and quality oriented.
 Working hard is not needed, working smart is only needed in professional life.
 This can only be achieved through freshness from sound and peaceful sleep.

 Chronobiologists describe the day and night (light and darkness) cycle to be present in the human body as circadian rhythm.
 It is based on the number of hours of daylight and the same for the night.
 Our body adjusts itself accordingly.
 The pineal gland in the brain secretes melatonin hormone in response to the night or darkness.
 Melatonin is implicated as the chief controller of the circadian rhythm.
 Not only humans but animals body systems also follow this cycle.
 That is why we should respect the call of the zoo management for evacuating the zoo after sunset so that all lights would be switched off to avoid disturbing the circadian rhythm of the animals.

 If one does not get enough of the needed sleep, what may happen to them?

 There will be no clarity of mind to help get better reflexes, learn new ideas, remember and apply learned skills and knowledge.

 Lose temperament and easily get angry on minor happenings and feel depressed most of the time.

 Fine motor skills get compromised, for example: handling machinery at work or driving a car.

 The tired body becomes more vulnerable to illnesses and deranges your schedules.

 Motivation is lost if they are deprived of sleep.